-In general, many animals go through a period of reduced activity during the winter months.
-For humans, this is most likely due to the fact that sunlight regulates our biological clocks, and reduced sunlight availability leads to hormonal changes that affect sleep and mood.
-That being said, the exact cause of seasonal depression is yet unknown.
+In general, animals go through a period of reduced activity during winter months.
+Humans can also experience a slowdown during the winter, because sunlight regulates our biological clocks and reduced sunlight availability leads to hormonal changes that affect sleep and mood.
+However, the exact cause of seasonal depression is yet unknown.

-Light therapy works off of the “reduced sunlight” hypothesis and attempts to address the issue through artificially-supplied sunlight (or at least something that mimics sunlight).
-In essence, the theory is that you can “reset” your biological clock by making up for lost sunlight exposure, which should avert those internal changes.
+Light therapy works off of the “reduced sunlight” hypothesis and attempts to address the issue through artificial sunlight (or at least something that mimics sunlight).
+The theory is that you can “reset” your biological clock during the winter by making up for lost sunlight exposure, which should avert seasonal internal changes.

-Light therapy is the first-line treatment for seasonal depression, meaning that if you are diagnosed with winter-time affective disorder, then light therapy will be the first attempted treatment.
+Light therapy is a first-line treatment for seasonal depression—if you are diagnosed with winter affective disorder, then light therapy should be one of the first attempted treatments.
 If it works, great!
-If not, other methods of treatment are available.
+If not, other methods of treatment should be considered.

 Only certain types of light should be used in light therapy.
 Avoid all forms of full-spectrum light, ultraviolet light, tanning lamps, and heat lamps!
-We are not medical professionals.
-When in doubt, always consult your doctor, especially if an issue is self-diagnosed.
+When in doubt, always consult your doctor, especially if your case of seasonal affective disorder is self-diagnosed.

-Light therapy lamps go by many names: “light therapy devices”, “phototherapy boxes”, and most commonly, “lightboxes”.
-Many of these devices do the same thing — give off a bright light — but not all light therapy lamps are the same or worth their price.
+Sunlight lamps go by many names: “light therapy lamps,” “light therapy devices,” “phototherapy boxes,” and even “lightboxes.”
+These devices tend to do the same thing—give off a bright light that mimics sunlight—but not all sunlight lamps are equally effective.

-Some light therapy lamps aren’t meant for seasonal depression.
-Indeed, light therapy is used to treat several other issues, including some skin problems like psoriasis and eczema — and these lamps tend to emit more ultraviolet light, which can be dangerous.
-Stick to lamps labelled for seasonal depression.
+Some sunlight lamps aren’t meant for seasonal depression.
+Light therapy is actually used as a treatment for several other issues, including some skin problems like psoriasis and eczema.
+These kinds of light therapy lamps emit ultraviolet light, which can be dangerous.
+Stick to sunlight lamps that are explicitly labelled for seasonal depression.

 LEDs are the most energy-efficient.
-Light therapy lamps are available in incandescent, fluorescent, and LED varieties.
-The brightness of light is more important than the type of bulb, so if you can, go with an LED lamp which will consume far less energy than either incandescent or fluorescent.
+Sunlight lamps are available in incandescent, fluorescent, and LED varieties.
+The brightness of light is more important than the type of bulb, but if you have the option, go with an LED sunlight lamp which will consume much less energy than either incandescent or fluorescent.

-If you want a light therapy lamp that’s effective, clinically-tested, doctor-recommended, and built to last for years to come, then it’s going to cost you.
-It might hurt to shell out a few hundreds dollars on a glorified lamp, but this one is worth it.
+If you want a sunlight lamp that’s effective, clinically-tested, doctor-recommended, and built to last for years to come, then it’s going to cost a pretty penny.
+It might hurt to shell out a few hundreds dollars on a sunlight lamp, but this one is worth it.

 This lamp has a 60-day money-back guarantee and a lifetime warranty.
 It uses fluorescent bulbs, emits no harmful ultraviolet rays, and has been on the market for over two decades.
 Want something tried and true?
 This is the one.

-The Carex Day-Light Sky Therapy Lamp looks like something you’d find in a doctor’s office, but don’t let that turn you away.
-It produces a bright fluorescent light rated at either 7,000 or 10,000 Lux and emits virtually no ultraviolet light.
+The Carex Day-Light Sky looks like something you’d find in a doctor’s office, but don’t let that scare you away.
+It produces a bright fluorescent light with 2 settings—7,000 Lux or 10,000 Lux—and emits virtually no ultraviolet light.

 The lamp measures 24 inches in height, but the lightbox itself is only 12 inches.
 Both the lightbox and the extender arm can swivel to a noticeable degree, which is great when you need to reposition the lamp for whatever reason.

-If you’re on a tight budget, we recommend saving up until you can afford one of the two lamps above, but if you really need one right now without spending too much, then here’s the next best thing: the NatureBright SunTouch Plus.
+If you’re on a tight budget, we recommend saving up until you can afford one of the two lamps above.
+But if you really need one right now without spending too much, here’s the next best thing: the NatureBright SunTouch Plus.

 This thing comes with a plastic exterior so it won’t feel as robust as the alternatives above (which both have metal exteriors), but the light itself shines at 10,000 Lux so it’s still effective for light therapy against seasonal depression.

-The light-emitting area is about 12 inches, which is large enough for home use, but doesn’t have any swivels or pivots for adjustment, so it might be a bit troublesome when setting it up.
+The light-emitting area is about 12 inches, which is large enough for home use, but doesn’t have any swivels or pivots for adjustment so it might be a bit troublesome to set up comfortably.

-Big, bulky therapy lamps are great if you work from home all day, but if you work in an indoor environment that has you constantly moving from place to place, a stationary lamp isn’t going to do you much good.
+Big sunlight lamps are great if you sit at a computer all day long, but if you work in an environment that has you constantly moving from place to place, a stationary lamp isn’t going to do you much good.

-Which is why you need a portable light therapy lamp, and as far as those go, nothing beats the value of the Sphere Gadget Lightphoria.
-The device is about 6 inches long but impressively produces light at 10,000 Lux, though it can be adjusted if that’s too bright for you.
+Which is why you might need a portable sunlight lamp.
+And as far as those go, nothing beats the value of the Sphere Gadget Lightphoria.
+The device is about 6 inches long but produces light at an impressive 10,000 Lux (it can be adjusted down if that’s too bright for you).

 The kicker is that it has LED bulbs so it doesn’t use much energy at all, and it also has timer functions for 15, 30, and 45 minutes.
-No wonder this thing is the #1 best seller in Amazon’s “Light Therapy Products” category.
+No wonder this thing is a best seller in Amazon’s “Light Therapy Products” category.

-If you can’t get the Lightphoria for some reason (maybe it’s too expensive) or if you don’t like it (maybe it’s too small), then there’s another portable device that you may want to consider: the Verilux HappyLight Liberty.
+If you can’t get the Lightphoria for some reason (maybe it’s too expensive) or if you don’t like it (maybe it’s too small), then here’s another portable sunlight lamp to consider: the Verilux HappyLight Liberty.

 It’s not ideal, but it’s incredibly cheap.
-You won’t find another light therapy lamp for this price with the same level of effectiveness.
+You won’t find another light therapy lamp at this price with the same level of effectiveness.

-Even though light therapy is a first-line treatment, that doesn’t mean it’s foolproof.
-If you happen to buy a light therapy lamp and it doesn’t really do anything for you, then you may want to try these other ways to combat seasonal depression.
+Even though light therapy is a first-line treatment, it isn’t perfect.
+If you happen to buy a sunlight lamp and it doesn’t do anything for you, then you should consult a doctor and get a professional diagnosis.